Timoleroux/Contacts-Management-System/README.md

 ## ⚠️ Important Notes

 Ensure that the contact data is stored in the `/data/repertoire.json` file.
-You can replace this file with your own data or modify its contents as needed in `utils.py`.
+You can replace this file with your own data or modify its contents as needed.

 ## 🤝 Contributing